BvdMerwe/portfolio/content/companies/baraka.md

 start: 2022-04-01
 end: 2023-12-01
 ---
-baraka is an investment platform that empowers you to make informed and strategic long-term investment decisions.
+baraka is an investment platform that empowers it's customers to make informed and strategic long-term investment decisions.

-Access a comprehensive suite of products, cutting-edge tools, and real-time market insights to build your wealth aligned with your financial goals and values.
+I was the sole Frontend developer in the company, and built or improved all of the internal and customer facing web interfaces.